What Researchers Did

 What They Found

 They found that primary repair combined with postoperative hyperbaric oxygen therapy (HBOT) yielded good results in a 4-year-old boy who suffered a near-complete ear amputation.
-This case demonstrated that a narrow skin pedicle can adequately supply a large segment of the auricle, making primary repair feasible, and also showed the successful use of HBOT as an adjuvant therapy in a pediatric patient.
+This case demonstrated that a narrow skin pedicle can adequately supply a large segment of the auricle, making primary repair feasible, and also showed the successful use of HBOT as an adjuvant therapy in a paediatric patient.

 Canadian Relevance